MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 > [!IMPORTANT]
 > When DSRM password backup is enabled, the current DSRM password for any domain controller is retrievable if at least one domain controller in that domain is accessible.
 >
 > But consider a catastrophic scenario in which all the domain controllers in a domain are down.
-No DSRM passwords will be available.
+In this scenario, no DSRM passwords will be available.
 For this reason, we recommend that you use Windows LAPS DSRM support as only the first component of a larger domain backup and recovery strategy.
 We strongly recommend that DSRM passwords be regularly extracted from the directory and backed up to a secure store outside Windows Server Active Directory.
 Windows LAPS doesn't include an external store backup strategy.

 ## Password reset after authentication